 So, imagine my surprise when one of my favorite Bloggers, Sonia Simone at Copyblogger, posted: Why We’re Removing Comments on Copyblogger.

 While I didn’t do so for the same reasons, I agree very much with what she wrote.
-She ends the post with “Let the experiment begin!”.
+She ends the post with, “Let the experiment begin!”.
 A quick search will show all the varying opinions everyone had on this move by Copyblogger.

 01.11.16: Then Copyblogger Reversed and Opened Up Comments

 For some sites, not having a comment section would mean they would not be as popular.
 Their popularity is built on the discourse provided, with the comments section being a primary draw to the site.

-Those comments, the ensuing discussions, that community, are the heart of the site.
+Those comments, the ensuing discussions, that community are the heart of the site.
 And, then, for other websites, there is a middle ground.
-Comments are enabled on a post by post basis and/or a limited time-frame.
+Comments are enabled on a post-by-post basis or for a limited time frame.

 08.07.18: Goodbye Blog Comments

 A blogger I’ve checked in on over the years, Kevin Muldoon, came to pretty much the same conclusion I have.

 Test and See What Works for Your Site

 You can test which level of commenting or if no comments at all will work for you.
 Of course, you can always test the waters, just like Copyblogger did, and see how your site visitors react.
 The advantage of having a Website is that site visitors let you know what they like or don’t like.

 How can I remove all my WordPress comments and do the same?

 - Review your discussion options located in Settings > Discussion.
 Unchecking “Allow people to post comments on new articles” will turn commenting off for all future posts.

 - If you want to only turn comments off for certain posts, go to the post’s page and in the right post sidebar, page to Discussion, uncheck Allow Comments.